 But those factors don't keep her from supporting universal background checks and a ban on assault weapons, she said.
 In the past, Klobuchar has applied the same rule about her Uncle Dick to other laws, like preventing people on a terrorist watch list from buying guns.

 "Would closing off the loophole in the terrorist watch list hurt my Uncle Dick in his deer stand?
 Not at all," Klobuchar said in 2016.

 Much like Klobuchar, Sanders has many constituents who hunt.
 According to Vermont's Department of Fish and Wildlife, there are 66,000 residents who hunt and the state rakes in nearly $4 million in hunting license revenue each year.

 In the past, the rural connection has led to criticism by some progressives that Sanders was too moderate on gun control, especially in his early career.
 The Vermont senator has made a point since kicking off his 2020 campaign to show he's evolved.

-During the 2016 battle for the Democratic election, Sanders frequently was attacked for repeatedly voting against a 1993 law that established federal background checks.
+During the 2016 battle for the Democratic candidacy, Sanders frequently was attacked for repeatedly voting against a 1993 law that established federal background checks.
 At the time, Sanders told a local newspaper that he supported background checks but was opposed to the federally mandated waiting period that came along with it because it might affect local gun shop sales.

-Ahead of 2020, Sanders often brings up his lengthy record to prove a different point: He has consistently voted since the 1980s to ban semi-automatic assault weapons.
+Sanders often brings up his lengthy record to prove a different point: He has consistently voted since the 1980s to ban semi-automatic assault weapons.